jkaewprateep/player_curser_input/README.md

 ### Input image as curser ###

-It required to transfrom the scoped image into matrixes value for the networks model input, the model catagorized object and determine the response functions.
+It is required to transfroming the scoped image into matrixes value for the networks model input, the model catagorized object and determine the response functions.

 ```
 original_image = tf.image.resize(observation, [42, 42])